zalando/skipper/docs/reference/predicates.md

 Cron("* * * * *")
 // match only when the hour is between 5-7 (inclusive) Cron("* 5-7, * * *")
-// match only when the hour is between 5-7, equal to 8, or betweeen 12-15 Cron("* 5-7,8,12-15 * * *")
+// match only when the hour is between 5-7, equal to 8, or between 12-15 Cron("* 5-7,8,12-15 * * *")
 // match only when it is weekdays
 Cron("* * * * 1-5")